 When we began planning our trip to Seattle we knew we wanted to visit one of the nearby islands while we were there.
 We’ve been to Whidbey Island on a previous trip a few years ago and loved it.
-We considered heading even further out to Victoria, but we decided on Bainbridge Island because it was a much shorter ferry that allowed us to get back to Seattle mid-afternoon and still have some day left to spend in the city.
+We considered heading even further out to Victoria, but decided on Bainbridge Island because it was a much shorter ferry that allowed us to get back to Seattle mid-afternoon and still have some day left to spend in the city.

 Once we arrived we made our way up main street and did a bit of quick shopping.
 We planned to head straight to find food but couldn’t pass up stopping in Salt House Mercantile as we walked past, which had a gorgeous white-washed wood interior and some really awesome home decor and gifts.
-We purchased a few mementos and continued on in the hunt for food, which we found at The Harbour Public House down by the water with a spectacular view of all the sailboats tied up in Eagle Harbor.
+We purchased a few mementos and continued on in the hunt for food, which we found at The Harbour Public House down by the water with a spectacular view of the sailboats in Eagle Harbor.
 Every ingredient in the food was locally sourced and delicious and gave us the energy we needed for more walking around the town.

 Shop the post: